London North West University Healthcare NHS Trust Employee Reviews

 Register patients, answer phones calls, filing and scanning.
 You learn to work under pressure.
 The hardest part of the job is having to deal with patients that are waiting long hours and are getting frustrated with you and you have to find a way to calm them down.
 The staff that I work with very friendly.

-Do these reviews help you learn more about working at London North West University Healthcare NHS Trust?
+Jobs at London North West University Healthcare NHS Trust

 A typical day at work would me working on two different floors Working alongside to different teams in a hospital environment.
 Having to use my initiative as well as working in a team.z

 Learning Training Good hours Chance to progress Good team Working with patients Car parking was difficult The hardest part of the job was seeing patients stuck in hospital because of no social beds available . . . . . . . .

 I attend meetings regularly at the head office.
 Here I meet managers and senior project mangers.
 This was very rewarding as it enabled me to participate in discussion about important changes to the mental health services .
 The staff are welcoming and considerate and I was treated with respect and like an equal despite my junoir level.
 Only difficulty was that work s very infrequent sometimes weeks apart and not enough time was given for preparation.